-With the transaction type direct-ani, the ANI network attribute is taken as the parameter for call matching.
+With the transaction type direct-ani, the ANI call attribute is taken as the parameter for call matching.
 Properly configured switches and trunks can keep the ANI attribute when a call is transferred over the network.
-T-Server is capable of using this network feature for call matching.
+T-Server can use this network feature for call matching.